tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 t,x,v = result[:,0],result[:,1],result[:,2]
 ```

-We get as result 3 arrays with the t, x, and v data.
-Then I'm going run the "fix time series length" blocks in order to set a specific number of points for the time series.
+We'll add another block to fix the length of the arrays to a given number we want

 ```
 # fix time series length